peppermint-chain/documentation/source/setup_mysql_win.rst

 	- In the Navigator Section on the left panel, under MANAGEMENT - select "Users and Privillages"
 	- Click "Add Account" button.
-	- Add the user peppermint with the default authentication type "Standard" and set a password for this user.
+	- Add the user peppermint with the default authentication type "Standard" and set a password for this user e.g. "peppermint123"

 .. image:: images/Workbench2.png
 	:scale: 100%